Update Date: January 2, 2025

 لبم بر لب نه ای ساقی و بستان جان شیرینم

 In these verses, Hafez asks Winebringer to kiss his lips and take his life.
-All in all, Hafez’s poetry is widely interpretable; some people consider him a wine drinker, while others call him the memorizer of the Quran.
-Thus, the Winebringer in Hafez’s Poetry can be:
+All in all, Hafez’s poetry is widely interpretable; some people consider him a wine drinker, while others call him the memorizer of the Quran and refer to the impact of Quran of Hafez’s poetry.

 What Emotions or Themes Does the Winebringer Evoke in Hafez’s Poetry?